pointtonull/balancebots/README.md

 low-level approach.
 To keep the flock in on formation and to keep the target centralized.

+### Makefile

+Python is so simple to setup/use it doesn't require a Makefile most of the time.
+But in my experience this recude the surface of error and enables new developers to get to speed faster.

 ### Why are you not using concurrent.Futures?

 Well.
 Because they are way too cool.
 So cool using them doesn't proove you